-From that moment on, life unraveled awkwardly.
-I was (and still am) an empath and although it was not an everyday issue, the unspoken facts surrounding my appearance overshadowed my existence.
+From that moment on, life unraveled awkwardly: although it was not an everyday issue, the unspoken facts surrounding my appearance overshadowed my existence.
 I grew up in a middle-class white community with little to no diversity.
-I would have been the only “exotic bird”, had it not been for this beautiful brown little girl named Sana: she was a first-generation French-born with Tunisian roots: she pretty ‘woke’ compared to me.
+I would have been the only brown kid had it not been for this other little girl named Sana: she was a first-generation French-Tunisian and was pretty ‘woke’ compared to me.

-She lived in the projects of La Gavotte Peyret, but her parents had tricked the system by pretending they were living in my home town so she and her brother could enter my school district.
-Sana’s father, Moncef, is probably one of the fieriest personalities I have ever been around.
-Smart and kind-hearted although also abrasive, never afraid to speak his mind (loudly) and a bit of a revolutionary, he had come to France from Tunisia when he was a child and had been a brilliant student.
-Unfortunately, the school system had rejected his ambitious attempts to become an accountant because he and his dad were told by his school principal “people like him were in France to manual jobs”.
-He became a mechanic.
+She lived in the near-by projects, but her parents were able to get her and her brother into my school district.
+Sana’s father, smart and kind-hearted, although very abrasive, had never been afraid to speak his mind (loudly).
+He came to France from Tunisia when he was a child and had been a brilliant student but unfortunately faced racism – when he was told that “people like him” had been brought to France to work manual jobs.
 He was the one who gave us Malcolm X’s autobiography to read in 7th grade and challenged us with geography questions at dinner.
-Sana’s mother, Naima, was kind and motherly.
-She helped me acquire my first admin internship in 9th grade and later got me a job to clean offices during the school break; with that money, I was able to go on vacation to Tunisia with them.
-Both hard-working and focused individuals, they were determined to give to their children anything that hadn’t been afforded to them growing up, including access to higher education, as well as a taste for culture and travel.
+Sana’s mother was kind and motherly.
+She helped me acquire my first admin internship in 9th grade and later got me a job cleaning offices during the school breaks; with that money, I was able to go on vacation to Tunisia with them.
+Both hard-working and focused individuals, they were determined to give their children anything they couldn’t afford while growing up, including access to higher education, as well as a taste for culture and travel.

-From the time I met them, they had claimed me as their own and even jokingly pretended I was their daughter.
-I lived a dual life, where I would alternate vacations between my uncles and aunts in the Alps or Switzerland, and on another hand bus trips with kids from the projects.
+From the time I met them, they claimed me as their own and even jokingly pretended I was their daughter.
+I lived a dual life, where I would alternate vacations between my uncles and aunts in the Alps or Switzerland, and on the other hand, bus trips with kids from the projects.
 It was interesting for me to see that despite their seemingly different livelihoods, how similar they were in many aspects; however, despite flawlessly ‘passing’ in both worlds, I never felt as if I completely fitted in.

 When I was 10 years old, I moved to Corsica to join my mother and her new boyfriend: things got tricky and I felt extremely isolated.
 The population of the island is known for being very conservative and as an outsider – let alone a brown one – it was even harder to make new friends.
 At the house, it wasn’t any better: when I expressed the difficulties I had encountered in